Kawaljeet2001/Webkriti-BlogMaster/README.md

 # DESCRIPTION

-The name of the Website: BLOG MASTER
+The name of the Website: BLOG MASTER.
 BLOG MASTER is a bloggin platform that lets its user to Create , Edit , Publish and share their blogs.

 # FEATURES PROVIDED IN THE APPLICATION: